LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 ![conversation_diagram](https://raw.githubusercontent.com/Refinitiv-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/master/images/Conversation_Context.jpg)

-There are four orange bullets, each bullet represent situation of the conversation context.
+There are four orange bullets, and each bullet represents the situation of the conversation context.

 * __Bullet1__
     There is a conversation when the client wants to retrieve some data.
 The Bot will reply with a choice.
 This Bot can help the user retrieving either time-series data or snapshot price.
 So it has to ask a user to confirm the usage.